 History of Santa Ana Neighborhood

-- Between 1725 and 1733, at the corner of what is now Calle 60 at 47, one of the famous arches of Mérida was built to demarcate the outskirts of the city.
-Unfortunately, it was demolished in the 19th century.
-This arch was similar to the ones found in San Juan and Mejorada.
+Between 1725 and 1733, at the corner of what is now Calle 60 at 47, one of the famous arches of Mérida was built to demarcate the outskirts of the city.
+Unfortunately, demolished in the 19th century but similar to the ones found in San Juan and Mejorada.
+Eventually, Santa Ana extended as far north as where the Hyatt and Fiesta Americana are today.
+You can see evidence of the grand houses along Calle 60 as you travel north ending with El Pinar (across from the Hyatt) with its pink, gingerbread style.

-- Santa Ana Park was famous for the orange trees found in the square.
-It was also the lcoation of a famous bakery “Los Catalanes” distributed its exquisite bread in carts pulled by mules wearing bells on their necks.
-This bakery is attributed with the invention of pan frances.
+Santa Ana Park was famous for the orange trees found in the square.
+The famous bakery “Los Catalanes” distributed exquisite bread of pan frances in carts pulled by mules wearing bells on their necks.
+Known as art gallery row, Calle 60 runs along the park featuring local Yucatecan cuisine found on many YouTube videos.

 Santa Ana Mercado